When is Itauma vs Huni?

 Itauma vs Huni stats

-Justis Huni would make his way to the ring with an unblemished record of 12 wins and 0 draws, with 7 of those by knockout.
+Justis Huni would make his way to the ring with a record of 12 wins, 1 loss and 0 draws, with 7 of those wins by knockout.

 Moses Itauma is the younger man by 6 years, at 20 years old.